-Federated Investment Management Company provides Investment Supervisory Services to Investment Companies, including mutual funds and actively-managed ETFs that do not seek to track the investment results of an underlying index.
-Investment Companies are pooled investment vehicles that are registered as investment companies under the Investment Company Act.
+Federated Investment Management Company provides Investment Supervisory Services to Investment Companies, including mutual funds and actively-managed ETFs.
+Investment Companies, including ETFs, are pooled investment vehicles that are registered as investment companies under the Investment Company Act.
 Investment Companies issue shares that are registered, and publicly offered under, the Securities Act of 1933, as amended (1933 Act).
 We may act as either an investment adviser, co-adviser or sub-adviser to our Investment Company clients.